frankw2/frank-website/_includes/bio.md

 systems should be to minimize information leakage practically when these breaches occur.
-Much of my research has focused on developing methods to use cryptography more efficiently and broadly, especially in web application settings.
+Much of my research has focused on developing methods to use cryptography more efficiently, especially in web application settings.
 More broadly, I am interested in building practical secure systems.

 I also enjoy collaborating and interacting